Configuration Space BPHZ Renormalization on Analytic Spacetimes: Limit of Constant Coupling

 which proves the second estimate.
 Hence it remains to show the third estimate

 where we used Lemma \ref{le:arg} again. \end{proof} Hence we obtain for the Feynman propagator

 and thus for the kernel

 This concludes the proof of Proposition \ref{pr:MinkIFF}.
 Since $G_F(x_E)$ is exponentially decaying for large arguments $x_E$ \cite{abramowitz1964handbook}, $\ird(G_F(x_E))$ is positive and goes to infinity.
-This fact implies an interesting special case of Theorem \ref{th:ConstCoupLim}. \begin{cor} The limit of constant coupling exists if every internal vertex has one incident line, which corresponds to a propagator with positive mass parameter. \end{cor} It is left to show that the $R$-operation does not decrease the decay behavior of the distribution kernel $u_0^\e[\G]$ so that assumption \eqref{eq:ConstCoupLimAssumption} is sufficient.
-Analogously to the proof of the convergence of the $R$-operation for short distance singularities, the following result establishes the desired relation. \begin{thm}[Thm.
-2, \cite{Pottel:2017aa}] Let $\CK[\G]\in C^\infty(\IR^{n|V(\G)|}\setminus\oo)$ be the weight over $\G$.
+This fact implies an interesting special case of Theorem \ref{th:ConstCoupLim}. \begin{corollary} The limit of constant coupling exists if every internal vertex has one incident line, which corresponds to a propagator with positive mass parameter. \end{corollary} It is left to show that the $R$-operation does not decrease the decay behavior of the distribution kernel $u_0^\e[\G]$ so that assumption \eqref{eq:ConstCoupLimAssumption} is sufficient.
+Analogously to the proof of the convergence of the $R$-operation for short distance singularities, the following result establishes the desired relation. \begin{theorem}[Thm.
+2, \cite{Pottel:2017aa}] Let $\CK[\G]\in C^\infty(\IR^{d|V(\G)|}\setminus\oo)$ be the weight over a simple graph $\G$, which has positive scaling degree at the large graph diagonal.
 Suppose that the IR-degree of divergence is positive for all $\CK[\g]$, $\g\subseteq\G$.
 Then